 Waqqas was instrumental in the 2013 campaign against the Scottish Government in their plans to cut the legal aid budget.
 Recognising the potentially grave consequences for the public, Waqqas was a figurehead in the “Protest For Justice” movement, which saw campaigns and protests outside the Scottish Parliament.

 Charlie McCusker is the founding partner of our firm and a highly experienced road traffic lawyer.
-As a director Charlie oversees operations as well as appearing in court on a daily basis.
+As a consultant, Charlie provides valuable input to our operation as well as appearing in court on a daily basis.
 He has over 30 years experience in the Scottish criminal court system.
 Charlie is renowned for his tenacious approach to court work and his unwavering dedication to clients.
 He has represented accused in many high profile cases in his time in practice.
 He is a former Dean of the Royal Faculty of Procurators of Paisley and has been a tutor to post graduate students of the Diploma in legal practice at Glasgow University since 2010.

 As well as being a skilled lawyer Charlie is a highly regarded philanthropist.
 He is the founding trustee of the Beanfeast Charity for Children, which has donated over £700,000 to many children’s charities.
 Charlie himself has raised much of the money through participation in running, swimming and cycling endurance events.
 His steely determination to succeed in his sporting and charitable pursuits has always been reflected in his performance in court.